North Carolina vs. Tennessee College Basketball Predictions & Picks - November 29

 North Carolina Performance Insights

-- The Tar Heels average 85.3 points per game (29th in college basketball) while giving up 69 per outing (140th in college basketball).
-They have a +98 scoring differential overall and outscore opponents by 16.3 points per game.
+- The Tar Heels are outscoring opponents by 16.3 points per game with a +98 scoring differential overall.
+They put up 85.3 points per game (28th in college basketball) and allow 69 per outing (140th in college basketball).

-- North Carolina comes out on top in the rebound battle by an average of 8.9 boards.
-It is recording 37.2 rebounds per game (54th in college basketball) compared to its opponents' 28.3 per outing.
+- North Carolina averages 37.2 rebounds per game (53rd in college basketball) while allowing 28.3 per contest to its opponents.
+It outrebounds opponents by 8.9 boards per game.

-- North Carolina knocks down 7.5 three-pointers per game (177th in college basketball) at a 36.9% rate (73rd in college basketball), compared to the 7.2 its opponents make while shooting 30.7% from beyond the arc.
+- North Carolina makes 7.5 three-pointers per game (177th in college basketball), while its opponents have made 7.2 on average.

-- North Carolina has committed 1.3 fewer turnovers per game than its opponents, averaging 10.2 (67th in college basketball play) while forcing 11.5 (242nd in college basketball).
+- North Carolina has won the turnover battle by 1.3 turnovers per game, committing 10.2 (65th in college basketball action) while forcing 11.5 (239th in college basketball).

 Tennessee Performance Insights

-- The Volunteers put up 73.7 points per game (216th in college basketball) while giving up 61.5 per outing (27th in college basketball).
-They have a +73 scoring differential and outscore opponents by 12.2 points per game.
+- The Volunteers are outscoring opponents by 12.2 points per game, with a +73 scoring differential overall.
+They put up 73.7 points per game (214th in college basketball) and allow 61.5 per contest (25th in college basketball).

-- The 35 rebounds per game Tennessee accumulates rank 117th in the country, 2.8 more than the 32.2 its opponents pull down.
+- Tennessee is 118th in college basketball at 35 rebounds per game.
+That's 2.8 more than the 32.2 its opponents average.

-- Tennessee hits 3.0 more threes per game than the opposition, 8.3 (98th in college basketball) compared to its opponents' 5.3.

-- Tennessee has typically won the turnover battle this season, committing 9.8 per game (51st in college basketball) while forcing 13.7 (96th in college basketball).
+- Tennessee has come out ahead in the turnover battle by 3.9 per game, committing 9.8 (50th in college basketball) while forcing 13.7 (92nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.